icescrum/iceScrum-docker/icescrum/README.md

 If you don't want that the URL ends with `/icescrum`, which is the iceScrum context, then you can change it by setting an environment variable.

-As a reminder, here is how you set an environment variable when starting a container: add `-e VARIABLE=value` to the `docker run` command.

 The environment variable that defines the context is `ICESCRUM_CONTEXT`, e.g.:
 * `-e ICESCRUM_CONTEXT=is`: the URL ends with `/is`
 * `-e ICESCRUM_CONTEXT=/`: the URL ends with `/`

 ## iceScrum persistent files

-No persistent data should be kept inside the container and iceScrum needs a place to persist its files.
+__No persistent data should be kept inside the container__ and iceScrum needs a place to persist its files.
 That's why you need to mount a directory of your computer into a directory of the container: `/root`.

-As a reminder, here is how you mount a volume when starting a container: add `-v external-directory:internal-directory` to the `docker run` command.
+To mount a volume when starting a Docker container: add `-v external-directory:internal-directory` to the `docker run` command.

 ## Start with included H2 database (not safe)